ngeor/instarepo/README.md

     Does not run for forks, private repos, and local git repos.

-maven.maven
-    Updates the dependencies of a Maven project maven.must_have_maven_git_hub_workflow
+maven.must_have_maven_git_hub_workflow
     If missing, adds a GitHub action Maven build workflow maven.maven_badges